mniju/Blog/_posts/2020-05-01-Qlearning-SARSA.md

 At the end of the learning in model free methods, we won't have transition probabilities of the enviornment neither we know the rewards we will get without taking that action.
 However a policy alone is  learnt based on the model(eg.Policy Gradient , Q learning)

-In case of Q - Learning ,It estimates the optimal Q values for each action in the state .
-We pick an action for that state that has the highest Q value and defined as the policy

 ### On Policy Vs Off Policy Methods